-The coronavirus pandemic and presidential election may have most of your attention as a small business owner this year, but it's not too late to consider tax planning moves to understand what you'll owe the government in 2020 and to improve your position for 2021.
+As a small business owner, it's not too late to consider tax planning moves and to improve your position for 2021.

 Here's how to get started.

-Start by assessing your current situation to see if you're making the right choices for saving and keeping more of your hard-earned dollars.
+You start by assessing your situation in 2020 to see if you're making the right choices for saving and keeping more of your hard-earned dollars.

-Before year end, for example, consider analyzing your qualified retirement plan — whether it's a 401(k), Simplified Employee Pension, profit-sharing or another employer-sponsored program — to make sure you're maximizing your tax-deferred contributions and using the best option for your business.
+Before year end, for example, you could have considered analyzing your qualified retirement plan — whether it's a 401(k), Simplified Employee Pension, profit-sharing or another employer-sponsored program — to make sure you're maximizing your tax-deferred contributions and using the best option for your business.

-"Business owners should make sure they're contributing enough," DeLauro said, "and that the plan their company uses allows them to contribute as much as possible.
+"Business owners should make sure they're contributing enough," said Alan Wolberg, City National Bank wealth planning manager, "and that the plan their company uses allows them to contribute as much as possible.
 A lot of small business owners have the wrong kind of plan for their unique situation."

 Along the same lines, you might benefit from exploring whether you're using the optimal business structure for your company.

-If your closely held business operates as a C corporation, DeLauro suggested considering whether you really need to use that structure rather than an S corporation.
+If your closely held business operates as a C corporation, Wolberg suggested considering whether you really need to use that structure rather than an S corporation.

 As a C corporation, your company pays its own income tax while you separately pay personal income tax based on your compensation.